mandar-damle/HDM-documentation/pages/01.HDM Documentation/01.introduction/default.md

-## HDM Deployment for VMware Cloud Director & Cloud Director services
+## HDM Deployment for VMware Cloud Director & Cloud Director service

 1. **PrimaryIO Plug-in:** Installed and registered on VMware vCenter for HDM management.
 2. **PrimaryIO Manager:** The main controlling appliance that controls and orchestrates the entire system.